If you want to develop razor sharp focus, greater peace of mind and the ability to get things done, consider decluttering your workspace.

 5. Note sure box: This box is for items you’re undecided about (You’ll come back to this box at the end of your decluttering session).

-If you want to make sure the item is going to someone who will really appreciate it, then advertising it online can be a really good idea.
+If you want to make sure the item is going to someone who will really appreciate it, then advertising it online can be a great idea.

 But sometimes, you just want a quick clean release from some objects.
 So if the item isn’t worth much and you don’t have a strong emotional connection to it, it’s not a bad idea to give it away.
-Put it on Freecylce or in the back of the car and take it to your local op shop.
+Consider putting it on your local Buy Nothing group or take it to your local op shop.

 The key is to stay focused on this area (don’t get distracted by other cluttered areas).
 You want to get the job done properly.
 Seeing improvements in one little area will help to build your clutter clearing confidence.